How to Prepare for United States Postal Service (USPS) 955 Exam?

-The Postal Exam 955 is taken by people seeking employment within technical roles at the USPS.
+The Postal Exam 955 is taken by people seeking employment within technical roles at the United States Postal Service (USPS).
 Recruiting USPS management teams must have faith in the applicant’s capacity to handle the demands of their job position.

-So, the USPS 955 exam is a challenging assessment aiming to find the best candidates in engineering, electronics, and mechanics.
+So, the USPS postal exam is a challenging assessment aiming to find the best candidates in engineering, electronics, and mechanics.
 Applicants with significant experience in such technological areas are encouraged to take the test and further develop their careers at USPS.

 Ultimately, we will also direct you to the most extensive online library for practice materials, where you can start your USPS 955 test practice.

-What Is USPS?
+What Is the USPS?

-USPS Employment Process
+USPS Application Process

-- Then, you need to create a profile through their eCarrers System, where all your progress will be saved and available for USPS representatives during the hiring process.
+• Then, you need to create a profile through their eCarrers System, where all your progress will be saved and available for USPS representatives during the hiring process.
 This is where you also need to submit your resume, skillset, educational background, and previous employment.

-- This USPS profile can later be used to apply for numerous job positions if you don’t get hired for the position you initially applied for.
+• This USPS profile can later be used to apply for numerous job positions if you don’t get hired for the position you initially applied for.

-- You will meet with three USPS representatives and be asked questions of technical nature (similar to the proctored assessments you previously took) and about your work ethic and communication skills when working in teams.
+• You will meet with three USPS representatives and be asked questions of technical nature (similar to the proctored assessments you previously took) and about your work ethic and communication skills when working in teams.
 In this segment, a representative will also ask you for safety procedures and protocols (LOCKOUT/TAGOUT.)

 Requirements for Joining the USPS

-- Must pass a criminal background check (Inspection Service criminal check), a narcotic test, and additional healthcare examinations, as needed.
+• Must pass a criminal background check (Inspection Service criminal check), a narcotic test, and additional healthcare examinations, as needed.

-- The job applicants must provide their recent job portfolio.
+• The job applicants must provide their recent job portfolio.

-- Job apprentices must be registered with Selective Service if appropriate.
+• Job apprentices must be registered with Selective Service if appropriate.

 The Inspection Service Criminal Background Check